Programs in Baltimore, MD

 Baltimore Child and Adolescent Response System (B-CARS): The Baltimore City Child and Adolescent Response System (B-CARS) provides comprehensive community-based services for children in mental health crisis.
 B-CARS provides brief and intensive community-based services for children in psychiatric crisis to divert or shorten in-patient hospitalization and to link clients to community providers that will serve them for ongoing care.

-Catholic Charities Head Start of Baltimore City: We're now Head Start of Baltimore City (formerly St. Jerome's Head Start) and we've grown!
+Catholic Charities Head Start of Baltimore City: We're now Head Start of Baltimore City (formerly St. Jerome's Head Start) and we've grown to 15 sites!
 We are a child and family development program that enables children from low-income families to be better prepared when entering kindergarten, thereby improving the likelihood of their success in school and in life.

 Center for Family Services: At the Center for Family Services, we assist families by helping them create safe and permanent connections through our treatment foster care services, pregnancy counseling, parenting and adoption planning services, and adoptive family services.
 We believe that strong families make strong communities.